Engagement Session Planning Guide

 Coordinating the Looks

-As you’re coordinating your outfit with your fiance’s, keep in mind that your outfits will look the most cohesive on camera when the color palettes coordinate, but don’t necessarily “match.”
+The goal is COORDINATING outfits instead of MATCHING!
+I also recommend avoiding both of you wearing WHITE as a top.
+White doesn’t allow for any contrast in your images.
+As you’re coordinating your outfit with your fiancé’s, keep in mind that your outfits will look the most cohesive on camera when the color palettes coordinate, but don’t necessarily “match.”
 You should each aim to wear a different dominant color, but stay within a similar color palette family.
 If you’re wearing a blush dress, silver earrings and nude heels (blush being your dominant color), then he could wear a gray suit, paired with black shoes and maybe even a blush pocket square (if he’s not keen on wearing a suit, gray pants with a white dress shirt and tie work wonderfully too).
 Now he has his own dominant color (gray) while still incorporating a few touches of your color palette.
 Most of my brides choose their dress first, and then put together their fiance’s outfit based on that.
 That’s why I have a section for each of you!

 Flattering Your Features